-If you lost a loved one in a preventable accident, you may be able to pursue justice and accountability through a North Highlands wrongful death lawsuit.
-This is a civil claim that allows a family member or close relative of the deceased to seek financial compensation for their loss in court.
-This special type of lawsuit can be brought by either the deceased person’s surviving spouse, domestic partner, or surviving children.
-In the event that the decedent had no spouse or children, the lawsuit can be brought by the heirs of the decedent or the decedent’s parents if the decedent was a child.
+If you lost a loved one in a preventable accident, you might be able to pursue justice and accountability through a North Highlands wrongful death lawsuit.
+This civil claim allows a family member or close relative of the deceased to seek financial compensation for their loss in court.
+This lawsuit can be brought by the surviving spouse, domestic partner, or surviving children.
+If the decedent had no spouse or children, the lawsuit could be brought by the decedent's heirs or parents if the decedent was a child.

-Given the broad definition of wrongful death, there are many types of wrongful death claims.
-In general, any type of neglect or wrongful act that causes a death could potentially become a wrongful death.
+There are different wrongful death claims, given the broad definition of wrongful death.
+In general, any kind of neglect or wrongful act that causes death could potentially become a wrongful death.
 However, some types of claims arise more commonly than others.
-For example, California leads the nation in deaths from auto accidents, with over 3,000 people dying annually in traffic collisions.
+For example, California leads the nation in auto accidents, with over 3,000 people dying annually in traffic collisions.
 Some of the most frequent types of wrongful death lawsuits involve:

 A wrongful death claim is a civil lawsuit.
-Unlike a criminal case, which is brought by the state government against a wrongdoer, a civil lawsuit is brought by a plaintiff.
-In California wrongful death cases, the lawsuit is brought by a close family member of the decedent (i.e. the person who passed away).
+Unlike a criminal case brought by the state government against a wrongdoer, a civil suit is brought by a plaintiff.
+In California's wrongful death cases, the lawsuit is brought by a close family member of the decedent (i.e., the person who passed away).

-In general, the lawsuit must be filed in accordance with California's statute of limitations.
-The statute of limitations bars any lawsuit not commenced within the required time period.
-For wrongful death lawsuits, the statutory time period runs for two years from the date of the death.
+The lawsuit must be filed by California's statute of limitations.
+The statute of limitations bars any lawsuit not commenced within the required period.
+For wrongful death lawsuits, the statutory period runs for two years from the date of the death.
 Note also that in wrongful death lawsuits brought against the government (such as in the case of a city bus crash), the governmental entity being sued must be notified of the injury claim within six months of the incident.

-Once the lawsuit is filed, it can either settle out of court or go to trial either in front of a jury or a judge.
+Once the lawsuit is filed, it can either settle out of court or go to trial in front of a jury or a judge.
 Often, at least one insurance company will be involved in the lawsuit.
-In the case of an auto accident, for example, the offending driver is likely covered by auto insurance, in which case, the wrongful death lawsuit will be primarily be fought against the insurer.
+For example, in the case of an auto accident, the offending driver is likely covered by auto insurance.
+In this case, the wrongful death lawsuit will primarily be fought against the insurer.

 Wrongful death claims are designed to help compensate the grieving family for its losses.
 While we know that no amount of money can ever replace your lost loved one, legal compensation can help you recover funeral costs, medical bills, lost income and support, and loss of companionship.
 These damages are designed to reduce a family's financial hardship after a sudden death.

-I’m Ed Smith, a North Highlands Wrongful Death Attorney.
 It's never easy to lose someone you care about.
-If your loved one was taken as a result of another party's negligence, I can help.
-Please call me anytime for compassionate, free and friendly advice.
-I can be reached at (916) 921-6400 or (800) 404-5400, and online via my website: AutoAccident.com.
+If your loved one was taken as a result of another party's negligence, we could help.
+Please call our experienced North Highlands wrongful death lawyers for compassionate, free and friendly advice.
+We can be reached at (916) 921-6400 or (800) 404-5400.

-I have worked to serve the North Highlands and Sacramento community for over 35 years, helping people injured in accidents and their families recover.
-See some of my valued client reviews on: Google+, Yelp, and Avvo.
+We have worked to serve the North Highlands and Sacramento community since 1982, helping people injured in accidents and their families recover.